 All types of blank journals can be found in retail stores.
 The Dollar Store or drug store is a great place to find an inexpensive blank journal.
 When you use a blank journal, it is helpful to have a guide for your questions.
 At the [email protected] conference, I provided this prayer pattern that makes it easy to focus your thoughts in prayer.

 Many people ask the questions: “What do you write in a prayer journal?”
 Many Christian find their daily scripture reading or Bible promises can be a great launching point for their prayer journal experience.
 You can also easily write down your blessings, maybe on a separate page.
 The act of writing can be a beautiful way to worship!

 2. Print your own prayer journal.

 Mother’s Niche has a wonderful printable sheet to use as a prayer guide for journaling.
 It’s a great way to track daily prayers.

 WomensMinistry.net offers an entire booklet guide to prayer journaling.
-I truly enjoyed all the information they packed into one small booklet and found it helpful as a guide to begin thinking more intentionally on prayer.
+I truly enjoyed all the information they packed into one small booklet and found it helpful as a guide to begin thinking more intentionally in prayer.

 3. Use your phone reminders.

 If you want to pray for someone at a particular time each day, then using phone reminders is a great way to do that.
 Also, if you want to remember to pray for someone who has surgery on Thursday at 1 pm, phone reminders are a brilliant way to remember that request.
 This is a great way to integrate prayer into everyday life and provide guidance to accompany your prayer intentions.